Elu-toasty/discord-bot-guide/source/docs/js/s2/installings/args-info.md

 message.channel.bulkDelete(amount);
 ```

-And you not have a working prune command!
+And now you have a working prune command!
 Test it out!

 ### Caveats

 You should note that there are a few caveats with the .`bulkDelete()` method.
-The first would be the trying to delete messages older than two weeks, which would normally error.
+The first would be trying to delete messages older than two weeks, which would normally error.
 Here's an easy fix for that:

 ```js
 message.channel.bulkDelete(amount, true);
 ```

-The second parameter in the `.bulkDelete()` method will filter out messages older than two weeks if you give it a truthy value.
+The second parameter in the `.bulkDelete()` method will filter out messages older than two weeks if you give it a truth value.
 So if there are 50 messages and 25 of them are older than two weeks, it'll only delete the first 25 without throwing an error.
 However, if all the messages you're trying to delete are older than two weeks, then it will still throw an error.
 Knowing this, you should catch that error by chaining a `.catch()`.

 ```js
 message.channel.bulkDelete(amount, true).catch((err) => {